 This transformed the plantation into the landscape we know today.
 Wings on both ends of the house made it much longer, bringing the southern end closer to the South Grove.
 Additionally, the layout of Lawrence’s outbuildings was in a “V” shape, while the newer ones were in a “U” pattern.
 This is important because this new pattern brought the kitchen closer to the midden.

 About the time of this reorganization, the midden stopped being used as the main dump for the Kitchen and Mansion trash.
-Slaves continued to discard food remains, broken items and fireplace ashes at this spot, but not in the same volume as before.
+Enslaved people continued to discard food remains, broken items and fireplace ashes at this spot, but not in the same volume as before.
 Perhaps they moved to another midden in the Grove, at least two additional discrete middens are thought to have existed in the vicinity of the south grove, including one dug up in 1948 when a tree was planted in the lawn.
 Through time grass grew over the trash and when archaeological excavations began there in 1990 there was no evidence of the many artifacts left behind during George Washington’s life.

 Learn More: The Mount Vernon’s Midden Project